 - Sufficiency: In this narrative, everyone, including the poorest, is envisioned to have the means to achieve a ‘decent’ life.
 This is a key narrative arising from themes >>M and >>S1, relating to social justice and equitable access to goods and services.

 - New models of enterprise: This narrative explores the potential for alternative business models to contribute to sustainable prosperity.
 Such a narrative would envisage enhanced contribution to economic activity from, for example, social enterprise, the collaborative economy, the sharing economy, and green investment.
 This narrative is strongly linked to CUSP theme >>P.

 S2.3 :: Scenario Testing: outcomes and indicators

-The narratives developed in Project S2.2 will be tested using the modelling framework(s) developed in Project S2.1.
-In particular, we will explore the macroeconomic and financial stability of the narratives under different assumptions about investment, public spending, consumer behaviour and the money supply.
-A core aspect of the analysis (see Project S2.4 below) will focus on questions concerning work, employment, labour productivity and the substitution between labour and capital.
-An additional element will focus on the finance sector, including the creation of money, and the potential for innovative investment models.
-Further analysis will explore the resilience of the economy (and in particular the finance sector) to assess whether these narratives and frameworks lower the risks from wild card or shock events (such as acts of war disrupting energy supply chains or climate change events impacting on food availability).
+The narratives developed in Project S2.2 are tested using the modelling framework(s) developed in Project S2.1.
+In particular, we are exploring the macroeconomic and financial stability of the narratives under different assumptions about investment, public spending, consumer behaviour and the money supply.
+A core aspect of the analysis (see Project S2.4 below) focuses on questions concerning work, employment, labour productivity and the substitution between labour and capital.
+An additional element is focusing on the finance sector, including the creation of money, and the potential for innovative investment models.
+Further analysis is investigating the resilience of the economy (and in particular the finance sector) to assess whether these narratives and frameworks lower the risks from wild card or shock events (such as acts of war disrupting energy supply chains or climate change events impacting on food availability).

 S2.4 :: Calibrating Good Work